mattermost/mattermost-developer-documentation/site/content/integrate/apps/functionality/external-webhooks/_index.md

   - /integrate/apps/using-third-party-api/hello-webhooks/
 ---
 The Apps framework offers the ability to directly integrate with webhooks.
 An App webhook is executed through a special endpoint on the Mattermost Server and requires an authentication secret.
+The App manifest needs to request the `remote_webhooks` permission to use webhooks.

 The App webhook URL has the following format: